AronssonFredrik/http-response-state/projects/response-state/README.md

 ### Usage

 #### Service
 Begin by extending it to service.
-When using
+Inside the http-request, handle the state as following:

 ```TypeScript
 import { HttpClient } from '@angular/common/http';
 import { ResponseStateService } from 'response-state';